ashwanth1109/DevLauncher/README.md

 - On average, capability development involves checking 2-3 lambda logs several times while debugging
 - This is time-consuming - open aws console -> lambdas section -> filter by your env -> open specific lambda -> open latest log stream -> checkout latest log events
 - This is error-prone -> I have accidentally opened someone else's lambda logs (by looking at function name) and wondered why my changes are not working for 10-15 mins for no reason
-- This is resource-consuming & adds to chrome clutter -> you keep several tabs open while making lambda changes to constantly check lambdas
+- This is resource-consuming (for browser) when you keep several tabs open while making lambda changes to constantly check lambdas and adds to chrome clutter

 ### Benefits:

 - Automatically filter lambda logs for YOUR env and fetch only the LAST log stream by default at the click of a button
+- Last log stream is the one that is relevant in 90+% cases since we want to look at the latest logs to identify the latest failure
 - Considering the ephemeral nature of the workspace, we can launch workspace, check logs in extension, make changes, close workspace and launch a new one.
 This makes development seamless and everything can be done from one point

 ## Milestone 5: Lambda select component